dapr/dapr-shared/docs/tutorial/README.md

 # Dapr Shared Getting Started Tutorial

-This tutorial follows up on the Dapr Kubernetes tutorial that can be located here:
+This tutorial follows up on the Dapr Hello Kubernetes tutorial that can be found here in the Dapr Quickstart repo:

 https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes